Peter Salovey

-Peter Salovey (/'sæləveɪ/; born February 21, 1958) is an American social psychologist and current president of Yale University.
-He previously served as Yale's provost, dean of Yale Graduate School of Arts and Sciences, and dean of Yale College.
+Peter Salovey (/'sæləveɪ/; born February 21, 1958) is an American social psychologist and former academic administrator.
+He served as the 23rd president of Yale University from 2013 to 2024.
+He previously served as provost of Yale University from 2008 to 2013, dean of Yale College from 2004 to 2008, and dean of Yale Graduate School of Arts and Sciences from 2003 to 2004.
 Salovey is one of the early pioneers in emotional intelligence.

-Early life
+Early life and education

-Salovey was born in 1958 in Cambridge, Massachusetts.
-He is the oldest child of Elaine Salovey, who was a registered nurse, and Ronald Salovey, who was a physical chemist and Professor of Chemical Engineering and Materials Science at the University of Southern California.
+Salovey was born in 1958 in Cambridge, Massachusetts to a Jewish family.
+He is the oldest child of Elaine Salovey, who was a registered nurse, and Ronald Salovey, who was a polymer chemist and professor of chemical engineering and materials science at the University of Southern California.

-Salovey spent his early years in New Providence, New Jersey and attended high school at Williamsville North High School in a suburb of Buffalo, New York, before moving to suburban Los Angeles in 1975, when his father was appointed a professor at the University of Southern California.
+Salovey spent his early years in New Providence, New Jersey, and attended high school at Williamsville North High School in a suburb of Buffalo, New York, before moving to suburban Los Angeles in 1975, when his father was appointed a professor at the University of Southern California.
 In 1976, he graduated co-valedictorian from Rolling Hills High School in Rolling Hills Estates, California.

-He attended Stanford University, where he received a B.A. in psychology and an M.A. in sociology with departmental honors and university distinction.
+He attended Stanford University, where he received a Bachelor of Arts with a major in psychology and a Master of Arts in sociology with departmental honors and university distinction.
 While at Stanford, he served as a peer counselor with The Bridge Peer Counseling Center, a field about which he later co-authored a textbook.

+After graduating from Stanford, Salovey moved to New Haven, Connecticut, to pursue doctoral studies in psychology at Yale University under the guidance of Judith Rodin.
+He completed a dissertation entitled "The Effects of Mood and Focus of Attention on Self-Relevant Thoughts and Helping Intention" and an internship at the West Haven Veterans Administration Medical Center.
+He graduated from Yale University with a Doctor of Philosophy in 1986.